dotnet/upgrade-assistant/README.md

 After running this tool on a solution to upgrade, the solution will likely not build until the upgrade is completed manually.
 Analyzers added to the solution will highlight some of the remaining changes needed after the tool runs.

+### Analyze Solution prior to Upgrade

 When run on a solution in order to analyze dependencies prior to upgrade, the tool will provide an analysis report for each of the projects in the solution containing details on:
-- Package dependencies that need to be removed / added in order to upgrade the project to chosen TFM (.net 5 and beyond)
+- Package dependencies that need to be removed / added in order to upgrade the project to chosen TFM (.NET 5.0 and beyond)
-- References that need to be removed / added in order to upgrade the project to chosen TFM (.net 5 and beyond)
+- References that need to be removed / added in order to upgrade the project to chosen TFM (.NET 5.0 and beyond)
-- Framework References that need to be removed / added in order to upgrade the project to chosen TFM (.net 5 and beyond)
+- Framework References that need to be removed / added in order to upgrade the project to chosen TFM (.NET 5.0 and beyond)

 ## Upgrade documentation